 WHAT KIND OF COMMUNICATION SYSTEM DO YOU HAVE ONBOARD?

-The Socorro Vortex counts with two satellite phones, AIS and top of the line high-speed, complimentary WI-FI.
+The Socorro Vortex has two satellite phones (for emergencies only which can be used for an additional charge), AIS and top of the line high-speed, complimentary WI-FI.

 WHAT IS INCLUDED IN THE TRIP?